azlux/borgbackup-docker/README.md

 # borgbackup-docker
-backup folders find in environment variables
+Backup folders from environment variables with [BorgBackup tool](https://www.borgbackup.org/).

 [![Build Status](https://ci.azlux.fr/api/badges/azlux/borgbackup-docker/status.svg)](https://ci.azlux.fr/azlux/borgbackup-docker)

-I've create this image to have simple to use backup with simple mount and included cron to avoid cron task on the host.
+I've create this image to have :
+ - Simple to use backup
+ - Easy management with  mount and cron (to avoid cron task on the host).
+ - Easy setup with environnement variables
+ - MySQL backup included
+ - All backups encrypted

 Feel free to improve the code on the github with pull requests and questions.